 With a focus on Mexican culture and literature, students examine selected pre-Hispanic Nauhatl and Mayan texts, 16th Spanish Century chronicles and 20th Century Mexican Revolution short stories.
 This course is a fundamental component of the Spanish Summer School and is delivered in Spanish every summer at CEPE UNAM in Mexico.
 The reading materials are both in English and Spanish.

-In this field school students develop a deeper understanding of how different grassroots organizations work with historical memory, reconciliation and peace projects in Colombia.
-Students gain firsthand knowledge from and participate in different community projects in some of the areas most affected by the conflict.
-Students visit public institutions related to historical memory such as Casa Museo de la Memoria in Medellin.
-This field school will be a combination of lectures and experiential learning opportunities.
+In partnership with Universidad de Antioquia, students in this field school will develop a deeper understanding of how different grassroots organizations work with historical memory, reconciliation and peace projects in Colombia.
+Students will gain firsthand knowledge from and participate in different community projects in some of the areas most affected by the conflict.
+Students will visit public institutions related to historical memory and will participate in discussion with scholars, community leaders and Colombian students.
 Taught in English.

 SPAN 3800 – 3825 Special Topics in Spanish 6 credit hours Course content varies from year to year.